UWC2-PYTHON/ProgrammingInPython/source/modules/ContextManagers.rst

 Context Managers
 ################

-You've seen the ``with`` statement -- probably used for working with files.
+You've seen the ``with`` statement.
+You have probably used for working with files.
 Now you'll learn what that's all about.

 Managing Resources
 ==================

-**Repetition in code stinks (DRY!)**
+**Repetition in code stinks.
+Don't repeat yourself!
+(DRY!)**

 A large source of repetition in code deals with the handling of external resources.

 As an example, how many times do you think you might type something like the following code: